replane-dev/replane-website/docs/intro.md

 - **Instant rollback** — Revert to any previous version with one click
 - **JSON Schema validation** — Prevent invalid configurations before they're saved
 - **Type-safe SDK** — Full TypeScript support with automatic type inference
-- **Self-hosted** — Run on your infrastructure with complete data ownership
+- **Cloud or self-hosted** — Use our managed cloud or run on your own infrastructure

 ## Example